Tails Don’t Lie

 2. Emotional Roller Coasters vs. Animal Simplicity

 Humans are emotional powerhouses.
-We feel everything – joy, grief, love, fear, and that weird mix of all four when you watch a Pixar movie.
-Animals feel emotions too, but they don’t complicate things with midlife crises or existential spirals.
+We literally can feel a myriad of emotions and still keep thriving.
+Animals feel emotions too, they just don’t complicate things with midlife crises or existential spirals.

 Take social belonging, for example.
 Humans will pay good money to ride roller coasters or binge-watch horror movies just to feel something.
 Animals?
-They’re content with the basics – food, shelter, and a good nap in the sun.
-Maybe we’re the ones overcomplicating life.
+They’re content with the basics – food, shelter, and sunbathing.
+Why can’t we simplify our needs and not constantly feel the need to keep up with the Kardashians?

 3. The Dual Reality of Being Human

 Humans live in two worlds: the one we can see and touch, and the one we create in our heads.
-We build stories, myths, and entire economies around things that don’t physically exist (looking at you, Bitcoin).
+We build stories, myths, and entire economies around things that don’t physically exist.
+I was sooo not talking about Bitcoin LOL

 Animals, on the other hand, are firmly rooted in the present.
-They don’t worry about their legacy, their Instagram followers, or whether they’ve “made it” in life.
-They’re just out here surviving and thriving – no hypothetical scenarios needed.
+They don’t worry about their legacy, their likes, or if they’re more successful than their friends.
+They’re just out here surviving and thriving, and not getting carried away in hypothetical scenarios about life.

 4. Parenting: Humans vs. the Animal Kingdom